MileHacker Logo

 The Dakhla Peninsula & Lagoon is the most iconic feature.
 A long, narrow peninsula creates a vast, calm, and shallow lagoon.
 It is a natural wonder and the heart of Dakhla's water sports scene.

-The Dakhla City Corniche is a waterfront promenade offering views of the coastal lake and city.
+The Dakhla City Corniche is a waterfront promenade offering views of the lagoon and city.
 It is a popular spot for evening strolls.
-The Dakhla Lighthouse (Phare de Dakhla) is a historic landmark that offers panoramic views of the town and the ocean.
+The Dakhla Lighthouse (Phare de Dakhla) is a historic landmark that offers panoramic views of the city and the ocean.

 Visitor Information & Tips

-• Lagoon/Corniche: Open AROUND the clock, no fees.
+• Lagoon/Corniche: Open ALL day and night, no fees.

 • Lighthouse: Access might be restricted or require permission; views are for the most part from the outside.